 To see a sample presentation containing Glow effects in PowerPoint, scroll down to the bottom of this page.

-Follow these steps to apply the glow effect to a shape:
+Follow these steps to apply the glow effect to a shape in PowerPoint 2016 for Windows:

 Figure 2: Drawing Tools Format tab of the Ribbon